 The bare spots on the foam where the medallions were removed shall be coated with nonflammable caulk, coating or sealant prior to conducting the test.

-302.5.1.2 Test corner configuration.
-The installation of the spray-applied foam plastic insulation shall be done in a manner as to provide as smooth a surface as possible, especially in the wall areas that will be adjacent to and above the burner.
+302.4.1.2 Test corner configuration.
+The installation of the spray-applied foam plastic insulation shall be provided as a smooth surface, with attention in the wall areas that will be adjacent to and above the burner.
 The maximum allowable deviations shall be in accordance with Figure 1.

-302.5.1.2.1 Test data.
+302.4.1.2.1 Test data.
 During the test, the test parameters in Items 1 through 4 shall be determined: